Forward and hybrid path-integral methods in photoelectron holography: sub-barrier corrections, initial sampling and

-Similarly to the rate-based forward method described above, the first step of the hybrid forward-boundary CQSFA (H-CQSFA) is to numerically calculate the classical trajectories for a large range of initial conditions.
+The first step of the hybrid forward-boundary CQSFA (H-CQSFA) is to numerically calculate the classical trajectories for a large range of initial conditions.
 For each value of initial momentum, there will be a range of associated saddle-point solutions, which were derived from \eqref{SPEt} and correspond to the various ionization times in the semiclassical picture.
 For each initial momenta, ionization time pair, the tunnel exit can be evaluated from \eqref{eq:z0}.
-As in the previous model, the triple $(\mathbf{p}_0,z_0,t')$ suffices as initial conditions for classical continuum trajectories defined by the PDEs \eqref{SPEp} and \eqref{SPEr} to be solved numerically for the duration of the field, which is taken to span four cycles up to the time $T_f$.
+As in the previous model, the triple $(\mathbf{p}_0,z_0,t')$ suffices as initial conditions for classical continuum trajectories defined by the saddle-point equations \eqref{SPEp} and \eqref{SPEr} to be solved numerically for the duration of the field, which is taken to span four cycles up to the time $T_f$.
 In order to avoid ATI rings, which may mask the holographic patterns, we consider ionization times $t'$ within a single field cycle.
 Following the pulse, the final momenta are calculated analytically as the asymptotic momenta of the relevant Kepler hyperbola \eqref{eq:keppler_sol}.